okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/mobile-idx-sdk-overview/main/index.md

 ## Manage the sign-in flow

-An object that manages the sign-in flow includes the following functionality:
+To create an object that manages the sign-in flow, include the following functionality:

 - Initialize the flow.
 - Start the sign-in.